flowxo/flowxo-sdk/README.md

 If you select an _OAuth1_ or _OAuth2_ service, some skeleton configuration will be created that will need to be updated later.
 See the _Authorization > OAuth_ section for how to do this.

 You should now have a populated directory with some scripts.
 Next, we'll take a look at what we've generated.

-# Service Authoring Guidelines

-Please review our [Service Authoring Guidelines](GUIDELINES.md) which detail the code conventions, language, style and structure that services should follow.

 # Code Structure